Atypical HUS: A Fragmented Landscape

 Could ADAMTS13 testing pre-identify possible aHUS patients, creating a potential pool of newly diagnosed individuals for who could benefit from clinical trials?
 Yes, although we must underscore patient privacy and other varied concerns of an ethical or commercial nature, to include the regulatory environments as well as aspects of scientific methodology.
 It’s challenging to juggle such an array of considerations to maintain ethical balance with the responsibility of healthcare providers to provide information and treatment options.
 ADAMTS13 as a portal for patient recruitment is an interesting and largely untapped topic for clinical trial leads within pharma whose drug discovery pipelines show potential for therapeutics of interest to the atypical HUS community (Table 1, overview Atypical HUS: 2018 Therapeutic Drug Discovery).
 Given the amount of competition for those offering ADAMTS13 testing, and the financial incentives for complement inhibitors and other drugs in this niche space, what are companies doing to reach out various groups (regarding critical care, obstetrics, ADAMTS13 testing) for TMA and aHUS ‘Med Ed’?
 And what collaborative opportunities may exist to forge an innovative path to move forward clinical trials?

-For more on ‘aHUS Diagnosis’ and ‘aHUS as a Thrombotic Microangiopathy’, see our Recent Research Boxes: Atypical HUS Facts & Research (Sept 2018, extended edition).
+For more on ‘aHUS Diagnosis’ and ‘aHUS as a Thrombotic Microangiopathy’, see the Research & Publications Section of our Info Center

 Stakeholders: Early & Informed Contact